Why We Wear Green on St. Patrick’s Day

 The Wearing of Green

-Why we wear green on St. Patrick’s Day?
-It symbolizes freedom and rebellion and why so many of us participate in the tradition today.
-As with many holidays celebrated around the world each year, the wearing of green didn’t become as important to St. Patrick’s Day until the Irish immigrated to America.
-Although this time, it wasn’t because we commercialized the holiday that happened later; it was because the American Irish were trying to gain power in this country through politics.
+Why do we wear green on St. Patrick’s Day?
+It symbolizes freedom and rebellion, which is why so many participate in this tradition today.
+Like many holidays celebrated worldwide each year, the significance of wearing green on St. Patrick’s Day didn’t grow until the Irish immigrated to America.
+This shift wasn’t due to the commercialization of the holiday, which occurred later; it stemmed from the American Irish seeking to strengthen their political influence in this country.
 They organized their voting bloc, known as the “green machine.”
-This Irish movement became a crucial swing vote for political candidates, and thus the encouragement began to wear green on St. Patrick’s Day to help politicians win elections.
+This Irish movement became a vital swing vote for political candidates, leading to the encouragement to wear green on St. Patrick’s Day to assist politicians in winning elections.

 Save